 Then, open Settings -> About device -> Version and tap "Build number" 7 times.
 This will enable Android's built-in "developer mode" (you might have to enter your phone's PIN/password too).
 Once this is done, "Local install" will once again be visible in Settings -> About device -> Up to date -> top-right button.
 Alternatively, try this APK instead (provided by OnePlus): https://oxygenos.oneplus.net/OnePlus_tools.apk.
 Find it in your app drawer after installing, it should be labelled “System update”.

 The following packages will rollback your device to OxygenOS 12 (A.17), and will wipe all your data.
-Only Indian rollback ZIPs are available, because other regions haven't yet received OOS13; we'll update this article when OnePlus posts them.
+Only Indian rollback ZIPs are available, because OnePlus hasn't posted anything for other regions yet.
+We'll update this article when they do.

 - OnePlus Nord 2T